Asday/kanojo/plan/screens.md

 ### Actions

 * Back button -> Browse screen
-* Tap menu/navigation button -> Navigation screen
 * Tap page -> Hide menu
 * Double tap page -> Toggle zoom
 * Tap-hold page -> ?
-* Swipe in from off left -> Reveal menu
+* Swipe in from off left -> Reveal navigation
 * Swipe left on page -> Previous page (or next?
 Depending on something?)
 * Swipe right on page -> As above

-## Navigation

-### Components

-* Page listing, scrollable

-Details are fuzzy.
-More will become apparent after a little crawling and scraping work is done.

-### Actions

-* Back button -> Reader screen
-* Tap on page -> Reader screen on selected page
+* Tap on page in drawer -> Close drawer, Reader screen on selected page
-* Tap-hold on page -> ?
+* Tap hold on page in drawer -> ?